 Covert is a very small township located in the state of Michigan.
 With a population of 2,499 people and just one neighborhood, Covert is the 311th largest community in Michigan.

-Covert is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Covert is a township of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Covert who work in maintenance occupations (10.75%), business and financial occupations (7.24%), and office and administrative support (6.07%).
+Covert is a blue-collar town, with 36.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Covert is a township of service providers, production and manufacturing workers, and managers.
+There are especially a lot of people living in Covert who work in maintenance occupations (10.99%), office and administrative support (9.86%), and management occupations (9.65%).

 The township is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Covert has relatively fewer families with younger children, and/or college students.
 Combined, this makes Covert a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Covert is quite a bit lower than the national average among all cities of 21.84%: just 11.53% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Covert with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.08% of adults in Covert have a bachelor's degree or advanced degree.

 Covert is an extremely ethnically-diverse township.
 The people who call Covert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covert residents report their race to be White, followed by Black or African-American.
 Covert also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.56% of the township’s residents.
-Important ancestries of people in Covert include Irish, English, German, Italian, and European.
+People of Hispanic or Latino origin account for 31.36% of the township’s residents.
+Important ancestries of people in Covert include European, Irish, German, English, and Italian.

 The most common language spoken in Covert is English.
 Other important languages spoken here include Spanish and Italian.